Reepham, Norfolk

 Reepham (/ˈriːfəm/) is a market town and civil parish in the Broadland district of Norfolk, England.
 Reepham is situated on the B1145 road between the Bure and Wensum valleys.
 The town is 12 mi northwest of Norwich.
 At the time of the 2001 census the civil parish (including Pettywell) had a population of 2,455 residents in 970 households, occupying an area of 1909 ha. increasing to a population of 2,709 in 1,169 households at the 2011 census.

 History

 The town is mentioned in the Domesday Book of 1086, in which it is listed as Refham meaning the bailiff's or reeve's manor from the Old English gerafa (bailiff) and ham (homestead).
 Reepham has had market town status since 1277; a sign to mark this has recently been erected.
 The town has undergone significant development throughout its life, with the housing in the area showing a mix of vintages, styles and purposes.

+Reepham Town Hall was constructed in 1860, originally as a school.

 Recent discoveries

 In June 2021, archaeologists announced the discovery of gold coins thought to have been lost in the Black Death and dated back to the reign of Edward III near Reepham.
-According to researcher Helen Geake, one of the rare coins was 23 karat and known as a leopard, while other was called a noble.
+According to researcher Helen Geake, one of the rare coins was 23 carats and known as a leopard, while other was called a noble.
 They were equal to £12,000 today and probably would have been owned by high ranked person.